 Impetigo is a highly contagious bacterial skin infection causing blisters and sores.
 Impetigo mainly affects children, often on the face, especially around the nose and mouth, and sometimes on the arms or legs.
 The most common cause of impetigo is Staphylococcus aureus.
 However, another bacterial cause is the group A streptococcus.
 These bacteria lurk everywhere.
 It is easier for a child with an open wound or fresh scratch to contract impetigo.
 Other skin-related problems, such as eczema, body lice, insect bites, fungal or bacterial infections, and various forms of dermatitis can make a person susceptible to impetigo.
 Sores associated with impetigo may be mistaken for herpes, a viral infection.
 Impetigo spreads faster, never develops inside the mouth, and is rarely confined to one area of the body.

-Sarah Skillman practices pediatric dermatology at the Johnson Ferry/Perimeter location and treats children throughout the metro Atlanta, GA area.
+If you think your child may have a pediatric dermatology condition contact MetroDerm PC to schedule an appointment.
+We treat children throughout the metro Atlanta, GA area.
 Call MetroDerm, P.C. at 404-257-9933 to schedule an appointment for your child today.